-Thank you for your interest in working with us.
+Thank you for your interest in joining our team!

-The Tampa Lighthouse f/t Blind is an Affirmative Action EEO Employer.
+The Tampa Lighthouse for the Blind is an Affirmative Action EEO Employer.
 Programs associated with this position are sponsored by Division of Blind Services (State of Fla., Dept. of Educ.), United Way Suncoast and Central Florida, and local government contracts.

 STARTING PAY: Based on qualifications.

 BENEFITS: Medical & life ins., 403b pension plan, vacation & sick leave, 13 paid holidays, personal leave days, professional development, full service credit union, optional low-cost dental and other supplemental insurance plans